officialputuid/grass-network-bot/readme.md

 ## Note
 This script only for testing purpose, using this script might violates ToS and may get your account permanently banned.

-My reff code if you want to use :) : https://app.getgrass.io/register/?referralCode=qa1kV9MGyNffH3B
+My reff code if you want to use, Thanks! :) : https://app.getgrass.io/register/?referralCode=qa1kV9MGyNffH3B